About Industrial Strength

 When not doing their own training or working at the gym, Tony & Mira are homebodies who like to relax and spend time with their two Victorian Bulldogs: Suh and Dimas.

 “Courses” are products that have a fixed amount of material and just one payment for lifetime access.
 Think of it like buying a DVD (for those of you who are old enough to remember what that is).
+We offer both “full-length” courses that are usually over an hour of content, as well as our “masterclass series” which are usually laser focused on one topic and shorter in length.

 If you are new to kettlebells the best place to start is our KETTLEBELL VIRTUAL ON-RAMP course.